FindPrint/Next-Domain-Cosmology/README.md

 👉 This framework can be generalized to other cosmological datasets and serve as a basis for comparative evaluation of current tensions in cosmology.

 ---

-Would you like me to also prepare a **shortened “executive summary” version** (5–6 sentences, no equations) that you can put at the very top of your README as a quick overview?